brontosaurusrex/brontosaurusrex.github.io/_posts/2026-04-18-Note-taking-script.md

 edit: 23.4.26 git sync and some cosmetic changes, batcat removed, cat it the real cat.

+### about fzf scrolling

+Up and down will select files, shift+up and shift+down will scroll the text pane on the right (mice should also work).

 Scrot ('open note' fzf tui):
 ![note image](/media/note.png)